Cloud Migration Strategy

-In enterprise technology, the cloud has become the largest value enabler.
+In enterprise technology, cloud computing has become the largest value enabler.
 An analysis of cloud adoption by Forbes Global 2000 companies, conducted by McKinsey, reveals that these companies could collectively generate approximately $3 trillion in value from using cloud-based solutions by 2030.

-.
+The increasing adoption of the cloud is evidenced by the growth of cloud computing services, which generated more than 723.42 billion U.S. dollars in revenue in 2025.
 This trend is expected to continue in the coming years as more enterprises become aware of digital transformation and the role cloud migration plays in it.

 To successfully adopt cloud technology, enterprises must begin with a tailored cloud migration strategy that aligns with both their cloud transition goals and business requirements.
-So, let us understand more about cloud migration strategy in detail.
+So, let us understand more about the cloud migration strategy in detail.

 What is a Cloud Migration Strategy?